 As a curator, you review golden records and can directly edit their values.
 The values you enter override the values selected by the consolidation rule for a golden record attribute.
 See Creating or Editing a Value Override for a Golden Record.

 If you create new or update existing consolidation rules, value overrides remain unchanged.
-You can see the number of value overrides for a given attribute in the rules panel and filter to them.
-See Filtering To Records with Value Overrides.
+You can view and filter the number of value overrides for a given attribute in the rules panel.

 Publishing Golden Records